danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 The strongest form of the therapy, press-pulse, has so far only been tested in animals.
 In this [2018 mouse study](https://www.frontiersin.org/journals/nutrition/articles/10.3389/fnut.2018.00091/full), researchers combined a ketogenic diet with a glutamine-targeting compound and hyperbaric oxygen.
 This outperformed standard chemotherapy on survival, without the toxicity.

-As of this writing (2026), a [Phase 2 randomized controlled trial at UCSF](https://clinicaltrials.ucsf.edu/trial/NCT05708352) in San Francisco is enrolling 170 newly diagnosed glioblastoma patients, designed to test whether the ketogenic diet improves overall survival.
-And Cedars-Sinai in Los Angeles is running a multi-site randomized trial called [DIET2TREAT](https://ascopubs.org/doi/10.1200/JCO.2024.42.16_suppl.TPS2103).
-However, these test diet alone rather than the full protocol.
-The UCSF trial's ketogenic diet intervention runs for 18 weeks, far shorter than the 12-36 month windows in the case series and cohort studies above where the survival and quality-of-life signal actually showed up.
+As of this writing (2026), a [Phase 2 randomized controlled trial](https://clinicaltrials.gov/study/NCT05708352) called DIET2TREAT is enrolling 170 newly diagnosed glioblastoma patients to test whether the ketogenic diet improves overall survival.
+However, it tests diet alone rather than the full KMT protocol, and the intervention runs for 18 weeks, far shorter than the 12-36 month windows in the case series and cohort studies above where the survival and quality-of-life signal actually showed up.

 This [2024 meta-analysis](https://pmc.ncbi.nlm.nih.gov/articles/PMC11011080/) found that dexamethasone, the steroid given to glioblastoma patients to control surgery and radiation-induced brain swelling, is associated with significantly reduced overall and progression-free survival.
 This tells us that standard care can carry hidden costs, and that keto-adaptation, which lowers the blood sugar that dexamethasone spikes, might mitigate some of them.